 - 1. May register via the Registration counter or online through their student portal providing they: - 1.
 Are in clear or conditional academic standing (if not see step 2) - 2.
 Are in good financial standing (if not see step 3) - 3.
 Have their registration files up to date and complete (if not see step 4) - 2.
-If you need to see an Academic Advisor, please visit your assigned advisor for their approval on your courses.
-You may then pay your fees and register via counters 7-10 ONLY. - 3.
-If you are not in good financial standing, please see the Cashiers to clear up any outstanding balances, you may pay at counters 11-13. - 4.
-If you have an incomplete student file, please see registration personnel and provide the necessary documentation prior to paying your fees and registering.
-Counters 1-2
+If you need to review an Academic Advisor, please visit your assigned advisor for their approval on your courses.
+You may then pay your fees and register online through the student Portal. - 3.
+If you are not in good financial standing, please see the Cashiers to clear up any outstanding balances, you may pay online through the student Portal. - 4.
+If you have an incomplete student file, please contact registration personnel via the email: ARD@CUD.AC.AE and provide the necessary documentation prior to paying your fees and registering.